 Types of Urination Problems

-Urination problems come in many different shapes and sizes, and unfortunately this variety is one of the reasons they can be hard to link to anxiety.
-The first thing to realize is that urination problems are never the only anxiety symptoms, so take my anxiety test to find out what symptoms match common anxiety problems.
+Urination problems come in many different forms, and unfortunately, this variation is one of the reasons they can be hard to link to anxiety.

 - Prostate Cancer